ruby-china/ruby/README.md

-# This is a fork of https://github.com/docker-library/ruby with slim images built with jemalloc.
+# This is a fork of https://github.com/docker-library/ruby built with jemalloc.
 Images can be found at https://hub.docker.com/r/swipesense/ruby-jemalloc/

 ## Maintained by: [the Docker Community](https://github.com/docker-library/ruby)